Published:

 Security and certification: Is Tap to Pay on a smartphone secure enough?

 Yes.
 Tap to Pay is subject to the same security standards as a conventional card terminal.
-The technology is certified to the CPoC standard (Contactless Payments on Commercial Off-the-Shelf Devices) of the PCI Security Standards Council (PCI SSC) and meets the requirements of PCI DSS (Payment Card Industry Data Security Standard).
+The technology is certified according to the CPoC standard (Contactless Payments on Commercial Off-the-Shelf Devices) of the PCI Security Standards Council (PCI SSC) and meets the requirements of the PCI DSS (Payment Card Industry Data Security Standard).

-On iPhones, card data is processed in the so-called Secure Element – a dedicated security chip physically separated from the rest of the operating system.
+On iPhones, card data is processed in the so-called Secure Element – a dedicated security chip that is physically separated from the rest of the operating system.
 Apple does not store card numbers on the device or on its own servers.
 On Android devices, encryption and tokenization ensure that sensitive card data is never stored or transmitted in plain text on the device.
-A temporary token is used instead of the real card number.
+A temporary token is used instead of the actual card number.

 Comparison: Tap to Pay vs. mobile terminal

-Criterion | Tap to Pay (Smartphone) | Mobile terminal |
+Criterion | Tap to Pay (Smartphone) | |

-Hardware costs | CHF 0 (own smartphone) | CHF 39–399 depending on device |
+Hardware costs | EUR 0 (own smartphone) | EUR 39–399 depending on device |

-Monthly fixed costs | CHF 0 (depending on provider) | CHF 0–29 (depending on provider/subscription) |
+Monthly fixed costs | EUR 0 (depending on provider) | EUR 0–29 (depending on provider/subscription) |

-Transaction fees | 1.39–2.5% depending on provider and card | 1.39–2.5% (comparable) |
+Transaction fees | 1.39–2.5 % depending on provider and card | 1.39–2.5 % (comparable) |

 Accepted cards | Visa, Mastercard, contactless wallets | Visa, Mastercard, partly Amex, Maestro |

-TWINT | Only with individual providers (e.g. Payrexx, Worldline) | Integrated with most providers |
+TWINT | Only with selected providers (e.g. Payrexx, Worldline) | Integrated with most providers |

-PostFinance | Only with individual providers (e.g. Payrexx) | Widely supported |
+PostFinance | Only with selected providers (e.g. Payrexx) | More widely supported |

-PIN entry over CHF 80 | On the smartphone screen | On the terminal keypad |
+PIN entry over EUR 80 | On the smartphone screen | On the terminal keypad |

-Card insertion reader (chip/magnetic) | No – contactless only (NFC) | Yes |
+Card insertion reader (chip/magnetic stripe) | No – contactless only (NFC) | Yes |

-Receipt | Digital (SMS, email, QR code) | Paper receipt possible |
+Receipt printout | Digital (SMS, email, QR code) | Paper receipt possible |

 Ideal for | Beginners, seasonal businesses, backup | Continuous operation, high volume, receipt printing |

-7. Costs: no hardware, only transaction fees – what you really pay
+7. Costs: No hardware, transaction fees only – what you really pay

 Cost comparison of selected providers (Switzerland, as of 2026)